Sober lifestyles: 'I can still be confident on orange juice'

 - Published

 A third of people under 25 have not drunk alcohol for at least a year, a recent NHS study has shown.
-The BBC spoke to people who had turned their backs on drinking and heard how they were navigating the pressures of sobriety.
+The BBC spoke to people who have turned their backs on drinking and heard how they are navigating the pressures of sobriety.

-As the party season in December intensified for Polly Keiller, drinking and the dread of hangovers had begun to take over her life.
+As the party season in December intensified for Polly Keiller, drinking and the dread of hangovers began to take over her life.

-The criminology student missed interviews, course deadlines and family events, and as she fully immersed herself in university lifestyle, she was drinking almost every day.
+The criminology student missed interviews, course deadlines and family events and, as she fully immersed herself in university lifestyle, she was drinking almost every day.

-It was after what should have been fun nights out left her feeling "embarrassed and upset" with no memories of her evenings that she decided to give up alcohol entirely.
+It was after what should have been fun nights out left her feeling "embarrassed and upset" with no memories of her evenings she decided to give up alcohol entirely.

 The 23-year-old realised she could turn her life around when she started volunteering at The Sober Parrot, an alcohol-free venue in Cheltenham.